Parallel Graver Basis Extraction for Nonlinear Integer Optimization: Introduction

-An immediate question is: \textit{How can the Graver basis be computed?} In fact, the exact computation of the Graver basis is extremely challenging and has not been extensively explored.
-In this paper, we propose approximating the Graver basis by optimizing unconstrained, non-convex continuous problems.
+\black{In this work, we shift from exact computation to the approximation of Graver basis.} This is performed by optimizing unconstrained, non-convex continuous problems.
 The objective function is carefully designed through an isomorphism to $\mathrm{Ker}_\mathbb Z(A)$, and first-order methods are employed for parallel optimization, initiated from diversified starting points.
-During this process, near-minimal elements of $\mathrm{Ker}_\mathbb{Z}(A)$ are progressively extracted to form an approximation of the Graver basis.
-The approximated test set is then applied in multiple augmentations, each striving for optimality.
-We refer to this entire process as \underline{M}ulti-start \underline{A}ugmentation via \underline{P}arallel \underline{E}xtraction (MAPLE), a fully GPU-based algorithm for solving nonlinear integer programs.
-MAPLE exhibits three notable characteristics: (i)~it does not rely on general-purpose solvers, while ensuring the feasibility of solutions; (ii)~it is highly parallelizable and can be fully implemented on GPUs; (iii)~it is versatile, as the parallel extraction needs to be performed only once to handle instances with identical constraint matrices but varying objectives and right-hand sides.
+During this process, near-minimal elements of $\mathrm{Ker}_\mathbb{Z}(A)$ are progressively extracted to form this approximate basis.
+This set of directions is then applied in multiple augmentations from diverse initial solutions, each striving for optimality.
+We refer to this entire process as \underline{M}ulti-start \underline{A}ugmentation via \underline{P}arallel \underline{E}xtraction (MAPE), a \black{massively parallel} algorithm for solving nonlinear integer programs.
+MAPE exhibits three notable characteristics: (i)~it does not rely on general-purpose solvers, while ensuring feasible returned solutions; (ii)~it is highly parallelizable with GPU acceleration; (iii)~it is reusable, as the parallel extraction needs to be performed only once to handle instances with identical constraint matrices but varying objectives and right-hand sides.

-The distinct contribution of our work can be summarized as follows: \begin{itemize} \item We approximate the Graver basis by optimizing unconstrained problems, demonstrating how continuous techniques can be applied to discrete problems.
+The distinct contribution of our work can be summarized as follows: \begin{itemize} \item We \black{extract diverse Graver basis elements} by optimizing unconstrained problems, demonstrating how continuous techniques can be applied to discrete problems.